auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/course_sections.rst

    .. image:: ../Images/section-settings-box.png
     :alt: The section settings icon circled

-   The Settings dialog box opens:
+   The Settings dialog box opens.

+#.
+Enter the release date and time for the section:

    .. image:: ../Images/section-settings.png
-    :alt: The section settings icon circled
+    :alt: The section release date settings
-#.
-Enter the release date and time for the section.

 #.
 Click **Save**.

 For more information, see :ref:`Release Dates`.